 - Pole sleeve

-Ohio became the 17th state in 1803 and for nearly a century the state militia carried a variety of flags based on the US stars and stripes.
+Ohio joined the United States in 1803, becoming the 17th state.
+For nearly a century, the Ohio state militia carried various flags based on the US stars and stripes.
 By the 1860s, a flag with the state seal was commonly used at the capitol in Columbus.

 Because of the flag’s non-rectangular design, a folding method proposed by an Eagle Scout was adopted in 2005.